Smartling/SmartlingHelp/_sections/managing-content/linguistic-assets/glossaries.md

 ---

-A Glossary &nbsp;is a unique set of words or phrases that are important to your content. &nbsp;By adding terms to the glossary you highlight them to translators, no matter where they appear inside larger strings. &nbsp;For each term you can instruct the translators to:
+A Glossary  is a unique set of words or phrases that are important to your content.
+By adding terms to the glossary you highlight them to translators, no matter where they appear inside larger strings.
+For each term you can instruct the translators to:

 * Not translate it (e.g. the name of your products or services)
 * Translate it in single consistent way for each language